faldupriyank/grasp/README.md

 [1] P. Faldu and J. Diamond and B. Grot, "Domain-Specialized Cache Management for Graph Analytics", in *Proceedings of the International Symposium on High-Performance Computer Architecture (HPCA)*, February 2020.

 [2] P. Faldu and J. Diamond and B. Grot, "A Closer Look at Lightweight Graph Reordering," in *Proceedings of the International Symposium on Workload Characterization (IISWC)*, November 2019.

-[3] V. Balaji and B. Lucia, "When is Graph Reordering an Optimization?
-Studying the Effect of Lightweight Graph Reordering Across Applications and Input Graphs," in *Proceedings of the International Symposium on Workload Characterization (IISWC)*, September 2018.